-We designed and built a power system that will highlight to Extreme E’s global audience the vast potential for today’s newest clean power technologies to displace polluting diesel generators, to which a large quantity of worldwide greenhouse gas emissions can be attributed.
+As part of our work for Extreme E, we designed and built a power system that demonstrates the vast potential for today’s newest clean power technologies to displace polluting diesel generators, to which a large quantity of worldwide greenhouse gas emissions can be attributed.

-Engineered to withstand some of the world’s harshest environmental conditions, our specially modified fuel cell system will power vehicles across five continents in Extreme E’s first season, including race locations in the Arctic and the Sahara.
+Engineered to withstand some of the world’s harshest environmental conditions, our specially modified fuel cell system powered vehicles across five continents in Extreme E’s first season, at off-grid locations such as the Arctic and the Sahara.
 This infographic explains what’s in the system and how it works.

-All of Extreme E’s race teams, including teams run by current Formula 1 World Champion Lewis Hamilton (X44), former Champions Nico Rosberg (Rosberg Xtreme Racing) and Jenson Button (JBXE), alongside high profile well-established teams including Andretti United and Chip Ganassi Racing, will charge their ODYSSEY 21 vehicles using electricity generated by our fuel cell power system.
-This in turn will inspire people, companies, and governments to consider how clean power generation, such as that found in fuel cell technology, can be utilised to urgently respond to the challenges brought on by climate change.
+All of Extreme E’s race teams, including teams run by current Formula 1 World Champion Lewis Hamilton (X44), former Champions Nico Rosberg (Rosberg Xtreme Racing), and Jenson Button (JBXE), alongside high-profile, well-established teams, including, Andretti United and Chip Ganassi Racing, have charged their ODYSSEY 21 vehicles using electricity generated by our fuel cell power system.